RunestoneInteractive/RunestoneServer/tests/test_course_1/_sources/test_chapter_1/subchapter_b.rst

 .. shortanswer:: shorta1

-   You can ask your students to answer reflective questions or short essays in the box prov ided.
+   You can ask your students to answer reflective questions or short essays in the box provided.

 The end of subchapter b